alextanhongpin/go-chat/README.md

 - There are several ways to perform authentication, one is to use good ol' cookie, another is to use a ticker server.
 - Checkout Server Side Events for read-only events

+## database design

+How do we go about creating the schema to store the chat groups, as well as chat messages?

+- create private chat
+- create chat with groups
+- store chat messages
+- block chat request

+Groups
+- user id
+- participants
+- blocks

 ## References
 - https://www.thepolyglotdeveloper.com/2016/12/create-real-time-chat-app-golang-angular-2-websockets/